Goal

 - What should the AI search for?:

-[Screenshot: Search on Google block configured with dynamic name search]
+Screenshot: Google Search block configured with dynamic name search

 - From the Google search results, we need to find the most relevant LinkedIn profile link.